Taubenberg Rail Park:

 This view from just left of center provides a good view of the photographic mountain background.
 Colorado's Long's peak is the central mountain in the left group.
 Mountains on the right are from a photo I took in British Columbia.
 The contour of both sites just happened to match.
 Note the quality of light provided by the two shelf mounted fluorescent fixtures. | |

-Taubenberg Rail Park from the left side, with the static 0-4-0 Dockside display near center.
+Taubenberg Rail Park from the left side, with the static 0-4-0 Dockside display near the center.
 The bottom of the upper shelf is painted light blue, with a few clouds added just for fun.
 The upper shelf is only 15 inches (0.4 meters) above the track.
-The layout surface is envisioned to include scale grass and other items which are more realistic than its current painted features. | |
+The layout surface is envisioned to eventually include scale grass and other items which are more realistic than its current painted features.
+Layout close-ups were taken with a Sigma 14mm f/3.5 lens and a Nikon N2020 camera. | |

 Return to Local Table of Contents |